-I WAS SOUNDING too tentative about the rejuvenation pruning—called coppicing—that I was about to do this weekend, and Michael Dodge could hear it in my voice.
+I WAS SOUNDING too tentative about the rejuvenation pruning—called coppicing—that I was about to do, and Michael Dodge could hear it in my voice.
 “Cut them down to the ground,” he said, without a moment’s hesitation.
 “Really, really hard—don’t leave a foot of stem, like you often read about, but just an inch.
 I learned that in England—that you want just three or four stems to replace the one you’ve coppiced, and if you cut too high, it promotes a lot of messy growth.”
 So what do you think, gardeners?
 Are we feeling brave?

 ordering and planting willows

 VERMONT WILLOW NURSERY in its third year, sells cuttings of willows from a preposterous number of varieties.
 The hardest part with this ultra-easy plants: figuring out which one to buy.
-(Hopefully the recommendations above are a help.)
+(Hopefully Michael’s recommendations above are a help.)

 The nursery sells 8-10 inch dormant, unrooted cuttings in bundles of five; you simply insert most of the twig when it arrives in the ground (like all but the top couple of inches).

 They also sell long rods (again, unrooted cuttings) for making living fences, domes and tunnels in either 7- or 9-foot lengths (depending whether you’ll be shipping Fedex or UPS, respectively).
 Those get inserted a foot into the ground upon arrival, spaced a couple of feet apart.

 Last year I ordered two bundles of shorter cuttings, stuck them in a corner of one raised bed in my vegetable garden, and now I have 10 rooted young shrubs ready to transplant into their permanent positions.
 Easy!
 How to order.
 (Cuttings and ‘Britzensis’ willow photos courtesy of Vermont Willow.)